Welcome to the 33rd annual Hood To Coast Relay!

 All race bibs are recycle-friendly!

-Donation past season merchandise, race and volunteer shirts.
+Donation of past season merchandise, race and volunteer shirts.

 We challenge participants to engage in more environmentally connected and conscious actions to protect the beauty of the local Oregon terrain.
 HTC/PTC continues to strive to understand and offset the effects of participant activities, thus creating long-term environmental programs that benefit everyone.